 10. Can I visit my child at the boarding house?
 Who can visit the boarding house?

 Immediate family members can visit the boarding house before curfew hours.
 Any visitors to the boarding house will have to register at the front office.
 You will need to be accompanied by either a staff or your child while you are at the boarding house.
-Out of consideration to your child’s roommate, visits to your child’s room should last no more than 15 minutes and be accompanied by a boarding staff.

 11. Can my child stay at boarding over the term breaks?

 Yes.
 We understand that you could be traveling for work during your child’s term breaks and require them to stay on at the boarding house then.
 If you need such an arrangement to be made, please inform boarding staff at least 2 weeks in advance.